 Pushkin called Uvarov a “great villain”: see this comment by Language Hat for more details on the meaning of the Russian word podlets.
 It was not Uvarov’s homosexuality per se that angered Pushkin.
 My feeling is that Russian high society of Pushkin’s time was only mildly homophobic and not sanctimoniously Victorian in its attitudes to gay relationships.
 But it did not go well with people like Pushkin when Count Uvarov had his reputed paramour, Prince Dondukov-Korsakov, appointed Vice President of the Academy of Sciences: the Prince, in contrast to the Count, was not qualified for the post.

 In 1835, Pushkin called Dondukov “an idiot and a bardache” in his private diary.
 Pushkin’s ire was inflamed not by Dondukov’s “deviance” but his insistence on censoring the poet’s work.
 Also in 1835, Pushkin penned a famous epigram against Dondukov, asking “why is the man occupying a seat at the Academy?” and explaining, “because he has a butt.”
-The next year, 1836, Pushkin apparently made piece with Dondukov, who nonetheless went down in Russian history as “Prince Dunduk,” pronounced “doon-dook.”
+The next year, 1836, Pushkin apparently made peace with Dondukov, who nonetheless went down in Russian history as “Prince Dunduk,” pronounced “doon-dook.”